Top 10 Oil Producing Countries

 Interesting Facts:

-• The Permian Basin in Texas and New Mexico is the world's most productive oil field, producing over 5.5 million barrels per day
+• The Permian Basin in Texas and New Mexico is the world's most productive oil field, producing about 6.6 million barrels per day of crude in 2025 — nearly half of total US crude output

 • The country has proven oil reserves of approximately 69 billion barrels, but production far exceeds many countries with larger reserves